Chia-Network/chia-docs/docs/guides/clawback/clawback-primitive-guide.md

 `You are trying to claim the coin too early`

-In this case, the Recipient needs to wait for one more block to be farmed before proceeding with the `claim` call.
-As a reminder, a new block is farmed every 18.75 seconds, on average.
+In this case, the Recipient needs to wait for one more transaction block to be farmed before proceeding with the `claim` call.
+As a reminder, a new transaction block is farmed every 52 seconds, on average.

 :::